honboey/patternlab-tailwind-starterkit/README.md

 ### Build

-The build command compiles the styleguide CSS and the Patternlab output but it doesn't create a server the styleguide website.
+The build command compiles the styleguide CSS and the Patternlab output but it doesn't create a server for the styleguide website.
 To build, run:

 ```
 yarn run build